- Buyer's Guide

 All up, it’s a reasonably attractive pack only let down by the genericness of high denier nylon (which some folk still love).

 The plus to this fabric?
-It looks ‘travel’, it holds up pretty well to abrasion, and the soft drape means this pack sits quite well when empty.
+It looks ‘travel’, it holds up pretty well to abrasion, and sits quite well when empty.

 More backpacks should offer a swap to landscape.
 No matter what backpack you choose, it’s going to struggle to look appropriate with a suit.
 Simply swapping the bag to a horizontal shoulder carry radically improves your ability to look sharp when you need to.